KC5VDJ/Pi-DI/README.md

 Access to Pi pins and interfaces, with at least compass and ftn5 API.
 This will include SPI and I2C, as well as channel-wide I/O.

+Three DI types will be supported, Version 1, Version 1 with 128k, Version 2 with 4M-16M in 4M increments.

 Access to USB??
 Access to Bluetooth??
 We'll see!!